GShi4Three/Tic-Tac-Toe/README.md

-# React + TypeScript + Vite
+# Ultimate Tic-Tac-Toe

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+Creating a Tic-Tac-Toe game with a template to setup Reat in Vite.

 Currently, two official plugins are available: